When planning to travel by air with your children, here are some tips on how to have a safe trip and be prepared with any necessary documentation.

-Identification requirements vary by airline—usually children under 16 are required to carry a birth certificate.
-Children 16 and older are required to have a government issued photo ID.
+Identification requirements vary by airline.
+Children under the age of 16 may be required to carry a birth certificate.
+Children 16 and older are required to have a government-issued photo ID.
 When going through airport security, children under the age of 18 are required to show their boarding pass only.

 Some typical requirements include: